YunussEmree/Fungify/README.md

 + Backend
   + Java Deep Library for running Pytorch model in java
   + Spring Boot
-  + Spring Boot Web for web application
+  + Spring Boot Web for web applisad  cation
   + Lombok for more clean code
   + JDBC for access to database
 + Database